limbernie/limbernie.github.io/_posts/2019-12-14-smasher2-htb-walkthrough.md

 #### Disassembly of `dhid.ko`

-Let\'s see what we can discover from the disassembly of the various functions.
+Let's see what we can discover from the disassembly of the various functions.

 _dev_open_